MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-with-app-insights-features-overview.md

 ## Collected log in Application Insights

-Almost all Application Insight features presented above are all based on the data collected as log.
+Almost all Application Insights features presented above are all based on the data collected as log.
 It's also possible for users to check these logs directly to get more detailed information that is not shown in the pages.

 To view the logs, select **Logs** under the **Monitoring** section.